-The Policy builds on the school's core values and ethos and covers our school's aims for promoting equality and diversity, challenging discrimination and celebrating diversity.
+The Policy builds on the school's ethos and core values (Independence, Curiosity and Respect) and covers our school's aims for promoting equality and diversity, challenging discrimination and celebrating diversity.

-Definitions
+Definitions:

-Equality is the principle of equal treatment for all people irrespective of their gender, ethnicity, disability, religious belief/ non belief, sexual orientation, age, gender re assignment, marriage or civil partnership and pregnancy or maternity status.

-Diversity is the acceptance that we are all different but we are all equal.
-Diversity focuses on valuing and celebrating the strengths in people's differences.

-Community cohesion is to have common vision and civic pride, valued and celebrated diversity, clear rights and responsibilities, equal life chances for all and strong relations between different communities.
+- Equality is the principle of equal treatment for all people irrespective of their gender, ethnicity, disability, religious belief / non- belief, sexual orientation, age, gender re assignment, marriage or civil partnership and pregnancy or maternity status. - Diversity is the acceptance that we are all different but we are all equal.
+Diversity focuses on valuing and celebrating the strengths in people's differences. - Community cohesion is to have common vision and civic pride, valued and celebrated diversity, clear rights and responsibilities, equal life chances for all and strong relations between different communities.